 - blood tests

 - a complete history of family medical background

 - an assessment of memory, thinking and activities of daily living.

 After the assessment, the consultant will draw together all the results and determine what is happening.
-It may be that the assessment is repeated at a later date in order to identify further changes and confirm a diagnosis.
+It may be that the assessment is repeated at a later date to identify further changes and confirm a diagnosis.

-There are a currently 25 memory clinics operating in Ireland.
-Some clinics offer a nationwide service; others offer services to people living in particular part of the country.
+There are currently 25 memory clinics operating in Ireland.
+Some clinics offer a nationwide service; others offer services to people living in a particular part of the country.

-What if a diagnosis is made?
+What if I Receive a Diagnosis?

 The range of emotions you, your loved one with dementia and your family may feel include: